Presidential Management Staff: History

-The Presidential Management Staff can trace its lineage to the Program Implementation Agency (PIA), which was created by President Diosdado Macapagal to serve as his technical staff for the socio-economic projects, which his administration was implementing.
-It was created on August 24, 1962, under the leadership of Assistant Executive Secretary Sixto K. Roxas and Armand Fabella, who was appointed Director-General.
+The Presidential Management Staff traces its origins to the Program Implementation Agency (PIA), established by President Diosdado Macapagal to serve as his technical staff for the socio-economic projects of his administration.
+The PIA was created on August 24, 1962, under the leadership of Assistant Executive Secretary Sixto K. Roxas and Armand Fabella, who was appointed Director-General.

 The PIA reported directly to the President and conducted socio-economic planning, formulate policy recommendations, established priorities, and programmed the utilization of public funds, manpower resources, materials and equipment.
 It also ensured that the projects of the Office of the President were completed on-time as planned.

 On February 1, 1966, President Ferdinand E. Marcos dissolved the PIA and established the Presidential Economic Staff (PES) in its place through Executive Order No. 8.
-The PES retained all the functions of the PIA and in addition, it was tasked to establish ties with international financial institutions to help the government and the private sector to tap foreign credit and assistance.
+The PES retained all the functions of the PIA and in addition, it was tasked to establish ties with international financial institutions to help the government and the private sector tap foreign credit and assistance.
 The PES was headed by Placido Mapa and Apolinario Orosa and translated the economic targets of the National Economic Council into actual projects.

 On July 29, 1970, President Marcos then issued Executive Order No. 250, which created the Development Management Staff (DMS) under the Office of the President.
 The DMS was located at the Arlegui Guest House.

 In 1972, Internal Reorganization Plan was implemented and the PES was absorbed by the National Economic and Development Authority and the DMS was retained as an attached agency of the Office of the President, serving as the principal information and staff resource of Malacañang on matters involving monitoring, coordinating, and controlling development programs at execution.
 Executive Secretary Alejandro Melchor was appointed to run the DMS; he then proceeded to hire 50 young men and women, including Colonel Luis M. Mirasol, whom he would appoint as managing director.

 The DMS held office at the New Executive Office Building (San Miguel Building) and produced regular status reports for 21 priority programs as well as provided staff to various government programs and agencies.
 The priority programs included projects related to land reform, housing, education, and rural electrification.
 These status reports would then be used for briefings as well as Cabinet meetings.

 On July 8, 1976, Presidential Decree No. 955 reorganized the Office of the President, renaming the DMS as the Presidential Management Staff.

 On June 30, 2022, President Bongbong Marcos placed the Presidential Broadcast Staff - Radio Television Malacañang which was previously attached to the Presidential Communications Group under the direct supervision and control of the PMS.
 Also, the chief of the Presidential Management Staff took over all powers and functions of the Cabinet Secretary after the Office of the Cabinet Secretary was abolished by virtue of Executive Order No. 1, s.
 2022.